YaLTeR/niri/wiki/IPC.md

 The `--json` flag prints the response in JSON, rather than formatted.
 For example, `niri msg --json outputs`.

-For programmatic access, check the [niri-ipc sub-crate](./niri-ipc/) which defines the types.
-The communication over the IPC socket happens in JSON.

 > [!TIP]
 > If you're getting parsing errors from `niri msg` after upgrading niri, make sure that you've restarted niri itself.
 > You might be trying to run a newer `niri msg` against an older `niri` compositor.